 Carter's in Focus

-Taking a look at the company's dividend growth, its current annualized dividend of $2 is up 11.1% from last year.
-Over the last 5 years, Carter's has increased its dividend 4 times on a year-over-year basis for an average annual increase of 24.32%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Carter's's current payout ratio is 28%, meaning it paid out 28% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $2 is up 11.1% from last year.
+Carter's has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 24.32%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Carter's's current payout ratio is 33%.
+This means it paid out 33% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for CRI for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $6.68 per share, which represents a year-over-year growth rate of 6.20%.
+The Zacks Consensus Estimate for 2019 is $6.64 per share, representing a year-over-year earnings growth rate of 5.56%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report